Captcurt09/online-portfolio/README.md

 # online-portfolio
 building the first online portfolio

-learning to be a full-stack engineer
+Learning to be a full-stack engineer has not yet been thoroughly done.
+I am still working on some things